logdna/rails-old/README.md

 Options:
 * logdev: The log device.
 This is a filename (String) or IO object (e.g. STDOUT, STDERR, an open file).
 Default: STDOUT.
+* mac: MAC address.
+Default: nil.
+* ip: IP address.
+Default: nil.
+* default_app: Set a default app for this instance of the logger.
+Note that this can be overwritten by the progname below on the line level, as the app is a line attribute.
+* environment: Alias for default_app.

+__Make sure that the following options are numbers if you supply them.
+We are not responsible for any type errors if you enter non-numerical values for these options.__

 * shift_age: Number of old log files to keep, or frequency of rotation (daily, weekly, or monthly).
-Default: 7.
+Default: 7
 * shift_size: Maximum logfile size (only applies when shift_age is a number).
 Default: 1,048,576
 * buffer_max_size: Maximum number of lines in buffer.
+Default: 10
 * buffer_timeout: Frequency of posting requests to LogDNA.
-* mac: MAC address.
-Default: nil.
-* ip: IP address.
-Default: nil.

-## \#add
+Default: 10 (seconds)

+## \#add(severity, message=nil, progname=nil) {...}

 Log a message if the given severity is high enough and post it to the LogDNA ingester.
 This is the generic logging method.
 Users will be more inclined to use debug, info, warn, error, and fatal (which all call \#add), as [described in the Ruby Logger documentation](https://ruby-doc.org/stdlib-2.3.0/libdoc/logger/rdoc/Logger.html).
 Note that these methods take a source as the argument and a block which returns a message.
 It returns the http response.

+Note that the Rails logger documentation is located [here](http://api.rubyonrails.org/classes/ActiveSupport/Logger.html), but it's not very helpful.

 ## \#close_http